 Like the food selection, you don’t have the widest bar scene immediately surrounding the stadium, but there are enough good options to make things work.
-The stretch between the ballpark and the football stadium have a few options ranging like McFadden’s, Jerome Bettis Grille 36, Tequila Cowboy, and the Foundry.
+The stretch between the ballpark and the football stadium have a few options ranging like Tequila Cowboy, and the Foundry, as well as chains like McFadden’s and Bar Louie.
 There are also a couple of good bars on Federal Street.

 You could also pre-game in Pittsburgh’s compact downtown which has a few more options.
 Starting and parking on the other side of the river also affords you that amazing walk over the Clemente bridge.

 ED NOTE: The Clemente Bridge is closed for repairs until 2024.
 This is a shame for baseball fans in 2022 and 2023, though obviously a good thing long-term.
 You can still easily access the park from downtown via the Andy Warhol bridge, though the stroll isn’t nearly as majestic.